-The truth is, there isn’t a single straight answer.
-There is a likelihood that two equally qualified orthodontists will give you two different answers.
-They might also recommend different treatment approaches, as well.
+The truth is that there isn’t a single answer to the question of which age is best for braces.
+Two equally qualified orthodontists will give you two different answers, and they might also recommend different treatment approaches.
 This does not mean that one is more right than the other.
 It simply means there really isn’t a ‘perfect age’ to get braces.
 However, different factors can help you determine the ideal time for you or your child to start treatment.

-- Overbites: Overbites occur when the upper front teeth protrude past the lower front teeth.
+- Overbites.
+Overbites occur when the upper front teeth protrude past the lower front teeth.

-- Underbites: Underbites occur when the lower teeth protrude past the upper teeth.
+- Underbites.
+Underbites occur when the lower teeth protrude past the upper teeth.

-- Crossbites: Crossbites occur when the upper jaw and lower jaw fail to line up.
+- Crossbites.
+Crossbites occur when the upper jaw and lower jaw fail to line up.

 Why Early Orthodontic Screening is Beneficial

 However, you do not have to wait until your child is 7 to see an orthodontist.
-Early and regular screening can have numerous benefits, including;
+Early and regular screening can have numerous benefits, including:

 - Long-term treatment can be properly determined

 Your orthodontist will help you come up with the best treatment plan for your child.
-Braces can help to;
+Braces can help to:

-- Prevent other teeth diseases that might arise from misalignment.
+- Prevent other teeth diseases that might arise from misalignment

 - Improve speech.
-Crooked teeth can impact the tongue movement and hinder enunciation of words.
+Crooked teeth can impact tongue movement and hinder the enunciation of words

 Crooked teeth not only affect your appearance and your confidence, but they can also cause you more dental problems.
 If at this point in adulthood, you are still not satisfied with your teeth, you probably never will be.